Address

 Description

 Norman Levy Park is located at 1600 Merrick Road, Merrick, just behind Sanitation facilities.
-There are three handicapped spaces in the gravel parking lot.
+There are three accessible spaces in the gravel parking lot.

 Several packed gravel paths lead to the top of this 115 foot high park.
-There is a kayak ramp, with kayak tours available, as well as a 500 foot, fishing pier.
+There is a kayak ramp, as well as a 500 foot, fishing pier.
 One can see dwarf goats.

 Checklist